DeviprasadShetty9833/Singly_Linked_List.c/README.md

 # Source Code:

-# 🔎 Explanation of Code:
+# 🔎 AIM: To implement the basic operations of a singly linked list (insertion, deletion, and traversal).

 <table>
 <tr><td>